Sina14KD/CPP-SearchRescue/README.md

 How to run the file:

+1- install packages in requirements.txt

-1- Run the AlgorithmNOPP.py
+2- Run the AlgorithmNOPP.py

-2- Run Test.py
+3- Run Test.py